Why Study Classical Civilisation?

 Many of our students study Classical Civilisation alongside subjects such as English, Philosophy, Languages, Drama, Law and Sciences, and the nature of the specification makes it an ideal subject to study alongside all courses offered at the College.
 Students have found the history elements of the subject an excellent foundation for a degree in History, Law and Politics.
 The literary focus on the units studied are highly beneficial for the study of English Literature and the variety of Ancient sources studied adds an extra dimension for Art and Drama students.
 The study of archaeological sites and artefacts will appeal to students of Geography and Geology.
 In recent years, a number of students have gone on to study Creative Writing, Journalism and Political Science at university.

-Classical Civilisation - The Chantry School
+Classical Civilisation - Tudor Grange Academy

 cdt dest